kerim/mydatagarden/src/site/notes/Technology/Obsidian to Word.md

 	- User parfitt.christine in the Zotero forums, where she gave [the instructions](https://forums.zotero.org/discussion/comment/407793/#Comment_407793) that got me started.
 	- retorquere, the developer of Better BibTeX who gave some [useful advice](https://github.com/retorquere/zotero-better-bibtex/discussions/2873).
 	- And user jptownley in the Obsidian forums who showed me how to use Enhancing Export and a reference document.
+	- And user FeralFlora in the Obsidian forums for additional feedback and suggestions on how to deal with reference documents.